Site news

 • 2 airports

 The entire center covered 6,717 square kilometers and extended 75 kilometers from north to south and 90 kilometers from east to west.
-The facility consumed 600 million kilowatt/hour of electrical power annually.
+The facility consumed 600 million kilowatt/hour of electric power annually.
+By 2010, five ground control stations supported launches from Baikonur.
+By the end of 2011, Kazakh government estimated value of Baikonur's infrastructure at 467 billion tenge ($3.4 billion).
+(541)

 Baikonur's regions

-Test range in Baikonur is traditionally subdivided into three regions, which used to be dominated by the launch and processing facilities of the major players in the Soviet rocketry: Sergei Korolev, Mikhail Yangel and Vladimir Chelomei:
+A test range in Baikonur is traditionally subdivided into three regions, each led by a major player in the Soviet rocketry: Sergei Korolev, Mikhail Yangel and Vladimir Chelomei:

 Central region (Korolev area)